I'm Tara Swiger and I'm a podcaster, author and Starship Captain.

-We find your best business by following your enthusiasm and experimenting with what works for you and your people and the world you’re creating.
-I help you explore that world with the free mini-course, How to Explore.
-Together we can make a map, craft flight plans or explore together aboard the Starship.
-If you need the right words, I’m also a Communications Officer (you’re the Captain, of course!)
+We find your best business by following your enthusiasm and experimenting with what works for you and your people and the world you're creating.
+I help you explore that world with the free mini-course, the #BizConfidenceChallenge, and my podcast, Explore Your Enthusiasm.
+Together we can make a map, do math to Pay Yourself, build your business fundamentals aboard the Starship.

 And then the questions started.

 The more I shared my journey of crafty business, the more questions I got: HOW did I grow the company?
 HOW was it thriving after the economic meltdown?
 HOW could they find more buyers?